Generate ServiceNow OAuth Tokens

 -

-Navigate to System OAuth > Application Registry.
+In the Application Navigator, navigate to, System OAuth > Application Registry.

 -

-On the Application Registries page, click New in the top right.
+On the Application Registries page, click New.

 -